sreevishnu-ux/Tkinter-projects/README.md

 # Second-project
-This is a simple Rock Paper Scissors game i built using tkinter
+This is a simple Rock Paper Scissors game i built using tkinter library.